kelliekumasaka/kelliekumasaka/README.md

 - 🌱 Learning Java and maintaining my JavaScript skills with side projects
 - 👩🏻‍💻 Hoping to work with a team of passionate, curious, and motivated engineers
-- 💜 Have a love for traveling, drinking coffee, and journaling
+- 💜 Have a love for traveling, drinking coffee, and bullet journaling
 - 👀 Fun fact: I lived in Tokyo for over 3 years (ask me for Asia travel recs!)
 - 📫 Let's connect!
 Shoot me an email at [kelliek3@gmail.com](mailto:kelliek3@gmail.com)